ITSpecialist111/ai_automation_suggester/README.md

   - Find **AI Automation Suggester** in the list.
   - If an update is available, click **Update**.

-### **2. Can I use this integration without an OpenAI API key?**
+### **2. Can I use this integration without an API key?**

-- No, an OpenAI API key is required for the integration to function, as it uses OpenAI's GPT models to generate suggestions.
+- Yes, if you choose to use local AI models like LocalAI or Ollama, you do not need an external API key.
+However, you need to have the local servers set up and running.

 ### **3. Is my data safe when using this integration?**

-- The integration sends entity information to OpenAI's API for analysis.
-While OpenAI has robust privacy and security measures, you should review their [privacy policy](https://openai.com/policies/privacy-policy) to understand how your data is handled.
+- The integration sends entity information to the selected AI provider's API for analysis.
+If you use local models, your data remains within your local network.
+For cloud providers, you should review their privacy policies to understand how your data is handled.

 ### **4. I found a bug or have a feature request.
 How can I contribute?**

 - Please open an issue on the [GitHub repository](https://github.com/ITSpecialist111/ai_automation_suggester/issues) with details about the bug or your feature request.

-### **5. Does the integration support local AI processing?**
+### **5. How can I add support for another language?**

-- Currently, the integration only supports cloud-based AI processing using OpenAI's API.
-Local AI processing is planned for future updates.
+- We welcome community contributions for translations.
+Please submit a pull request with the new language files in the `translations` directory.

+### **6. Why was automatic scheduling removed?**

+- Automatic scheduling was removed to provide more stability and flexibility.
+Users can now implement their own triggers for the AI analysis, allowing for a more customized experience.

 ---